Menu

 How to Reduce FD Tax Legally

-• Submit Form 15G or 15H – If your total income for the year is below the basic taxable limit, you can prevent the bank from 10% TDS by submitting this form.
+• If your total annual income is below the taxable limit, you can submit:

-• Use senior citizen benefits – As of the 2025-26 budget, senior citizens can earn up to ₹1,00,000 in interest per year without TDS, doubled from ₹50,000.
+• As per the 2025-26 Budget, senior citizens can earn up to ₹1,00,000 in interest income before TDS is deducted by the bank.

-How Safe Are Fixed Deposits (FDs) in India?
+Are Fixed Deposits Safe in India?

 What is DICGC